Logeshwaran95/Logeshwaran95/README.md

 # I'm Logeshwaran - Aspiring Software Developer

-I'm a third year engineering student at college of engineering guindy , Anna University , Chennai.
-Web technologies truly pique my curiosity.
-I love building websites and mobile applications.
-I adore programming, problem-solving, and tasks that require me to use my skills to the fullest.
+Hey all!
+This is Logeshwaran, a Final Year Student at College of Engineering Guindy, Anna University, Chennai.

+I embarked on my coding journey initially because it felt incredibly cool, with a touch of swag inspired by Hollywood movies like "The Social Network" and such.
+But now, coding has become more than just a passion for me.
+It's something I truly love.

+I specialize in building awesome websites and mobile applications.
+My go-to languages for problem-solving are Java and Python.
+When it comes to web development, I'm well-versed in the MERN stack.
+And for cross-platform mobile development, I've got a knack for React Native.

+When I'm not engrossed in coding, you might catch me unleashing my competitive spirit in PC games or indulging in a friendly game of football.
+So, let's connect and bring some coding magic to life!

+Keep calm and code on!

 <br/>